Family and Friends FAQs

 A: ISEP is one of the most affordable ways to study abroad.
 Federal financial aid is usually applicable to all ISEP programs for US students; institutional scholarships and other aid are sometimes also awarded.
 Your student should contact the home university’s study abroad and financial aid offices for details.
 ISEP has two types of programs with different fee structures:

 ISEP-Direct programs are only available for certain ISEP destinations, and students pay an affordable, established program fee directly to ISEP instead of exchanging places with an international student.
-A non-refundable application fee of $60 is required with the application; a $500 deposit is required upon acceptance; the program fee (ranging from $5,000-11,000 per semester) is invoiced to the home university ISEP Coordinator approximately one month before departure.
+A non-refundable deposit of $395 is required with the application which counts towards the ISEP Direct program fee.
+The program fee (ranging from $5,000-11,000 per semester) is invoiced to the home university ISEP Coordinator approximately one month before departure.
 Please see the ISEP-Direct section for complete details.

 Additional costs include transportation, required ISEP health insurance (purchased online for approximately $240/semester), visa fees, books, and personal expenses.